adi1556/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

-> > REPLACE THIS TEXT WITH YOUR RESPONSE
+> > It lets buld and execute commands from standard input echo 'one two three' | xargs mkdir